matanlurey/cable/README.md

 </p>

-The `cable` package provides a re-usable interface for logging and defining custom logging _destinations_, such as file I/O, remote web services, and more.
+The `cable` package provides a re-usable interface for logging and defining custom logging _destinations_, such as:

+* in-memory
+* terminals
+* file I/O
+* remote web services

+... and more.

 * [Installation](#installation)
 * [Usage](#usage)